Become ACCA qualified with us and get recognised wherever you go

 Exam sittings for AB (Accountant in Business), MA (Management Accounting) and FA (Financial Accounting) are flexible and can happen at our Academy at any time of the year as these are Computer Based Exams (CBEs).
 Remaining exam sittings happen four times a year – in March, June, September and December except LW, TX and ATX.
 For these three exams, a student can sit the exam only during the June and December sittings.

-Why becoming an ACCA with PwC’s Academy?
+Why become ACCA qualified with PwC’s Academy?

 A computer based exam about the business environment and its influence on organisations and accountants.